todd/todd.github.com/_posts/2012-04-27-nitpicking-a-prototype.md

 Ha wraps up by saying:
 > Be excellent again, Google.
 That's all we ask.

-Likewise - let's give them a chance, shall we?
+I agree - let's give them a chance, shall we?